wp-plugins/raw-html/readme.txt

 1. Upload the "raw-html" folder to your "/wp-content/plugins/" directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress

+== Frequently Asked Questions ==

+= How can I set some of the "Disable xyz" tweaks to be "On" by default? =

+Open to the post editor and click the "Screen Options" button in the top-right part of the page.
+A settings panel will appear.
+Locate the "Raw HTML defaults" section and tick the appropriate checkboxes.
+Any changes you make to these settings will only affect new and edited posts.

 == Changelog ==

 = 1.3 =